david-prinz/david-prinz.github.io/_pages/about.md

 # ---

 Welcome!
-I am a mathematical physicist at [HU Berlin](https://www2.mathematik.hu-berlin.de/~maphy/) in the group of [Prof Kreimer](https://www2.mathematik.hu-berlin.de/~kreimer/).
+I am a mathematical physicist, currently at [HU Berlin](https://www2.mathematik.hu-berlin.de/~maphy/) in the group of [Prof Kreimer](https://www2.mathematik.hu-berlin.de/~kreimer/).
 Next, I will spend this fall as a [Riemann fellow](https://www.rc.uni-hannover.de/en/) in the group of [Prof Giulini](https://www.itp.uni-hannover.de/de/ag/giulini/).
 Thereafter, I will start my postdoc at the [MPIM Bonn](https://www.mpim-bonn.mpg.de).

 ## Research insterests